Living Room Color Schemes:

 (Return to Top)

-The combination of red/rose/pink and green can inspire lovely living room painting ideas.
-We're so used to seeing red and green hues together in nature that we perceive tthis color combination as a happy, life-affirming match.
+The combination of red/rose/pink and green can inspire lovely living room color combinations.
+We're so used to seeing red and green hues together in nature that we perceive this color combination as a happy, life-affirming match.

-If you want to take the 'nature' reference further, use natural imagery in the form of wall art, wallpaper, or patterned decorating fabrics.
+If you want to make the 'nature' reference obvious, use natural imagery in the form of wall art, wallpaper, or patterned decorating fabrics.
 The logical order of creating living room color schemes would look something like this:

 • If you already have the seating and/or the floor covering (usually the most expensive items in a living room) ...